mhale/mailrouter/README.md

 ## Development

 Pull requests are welcome.
-To edit the assets or views, you will need to get the [go-bindata](https://github.com/jteeuwen/go-bindata/) tool to generate the bindata.go file:
+To edit the assets or views, you will need to get the [go-bindata](https://github.com/jteeuwen/go-bindata/) command line tool (which comes with the package) to generate the bindata.go file:

-	go get github.com/jteeuwen/go-bindata
-	cd github.com/jteeuwen/go-bindata
+	cd $GOPATH/src/github.com/jteeuwen/go-bindata/go-bindata
 	go install

 Then generate a shim with:

 	go-bindata -debug assets views

 This will allow you to update the views and hit Refresh in your browser to see your changes without recompiling or restarting the program.

 ## Bugs / Issues